 Another social engineering technique is the baiting that exploits the human’s curiosity.
 Baiting is sometimes confused with other social engineering attacks.
 Its main characteristic is the promise of goods that hackers use to deceive the victims.

 A classic example is an attack scenario in which attackers use a malicious file disguised as a software update or as generic software.
-An attacker can also power a baiting attack in the physical world, for example disseminating infected USB tokens in the parking lot of a target organization and wait for internal personnel to insert them into corporate PCs.
+An attacker can also power a baiting attack in the physical world, for example, disseminating infected USB tokens in the parking lot of a target organization and waiting for internal personnel to insert them into corporate PCs.